david618/Simulator/README.md

 - Added indication of error (error count) to output
 - Added additional optional parameter to support threads
 - Added support to lookup ip and ports and send directly to Marathon App instances
+- Added DNS lookup support; If DNS has multiple IP's; threads are assigned round-robin to the IP's

 <pre>
 java -cp target/Simulator.jar com.esri.simulator.Http2